0xEddie/space-tourism-brochure/README.md

 1. Examine design file, start planning HTML element architecture and CSS classes to create reusable styles.
 2. Before adding any styles, start scaffolding content in JSX components.
 3. Write out the base styles for your project, including general content styles, such as `font-family` and `font-size`.
-4. Style static components
+4. Style static components.
 5. Plan component and routing architecture using Excalidraw.

 6. Write JSX components for base page layout and navbar.
 7. Style homepage and navbar, using CSS grid for element layout.
 8. Write components, layout, style for Destination page.
-9. Set up React Router for interpage navigation
+9. Set up React Router for interpage navigation.
 10. Intrapage tab navigation (with keyboard nav implemented).
+11. Using Destination page as a basic guide, fill out Crew and Technology pages.

 ### What I Learned